UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 * Explore the current area to reveal landmarks
 * Travel within the current area to a discovered landmark

-> I don't like hexcrawls.
-Real maps, in real life, use square grids or none at all.
-I prefer to run wilderness travel as a pointcrawl, with encounters and level of danger determine by the difference regions that a path run through.
-Nodes / areas / points may have landmarks or secrets inside of them that the players must spend time in the area to uncover.

 ---

 ## Spellcasting